 Checking and correcting your data

-Prior to March, use Check Data (Enrolments > MoE Returns > Check Data) to list any data errors or warnings.
+Prior to March, use Check Data (Admin > MoE Returns > Check Data) to list any data errors or warnings.
 If you have any errors or warnings:

-Print these out using the ‘print data validation report’ link then correct them through Enrolments > Students > Students Details, or alternatively you can use Enrolments > Summary > Student Data Issues.
+Print these out using the ‘print data validation report’ link then correct them through People > Students > Students Details.

 Errors must be corrected, however warnings may be okay with the data being just outside of expected parameters